-We offer a selection of furniture care products for the ranges of oak dining furniture that we offer as detailed in the table below.
-We can offer Becker Acroma furniture oil for many of our Lithuanian made European oak dining tables, chairs, bar stools and benches.
+We offer a selection of furniture care products for the ranges of oak furniture that we offer as detailed in the table below.
+We can offer Becker Acroma furniture oil for many of our Lithuanian made European oak tables, chairs, bar stools and benches.
 For a higher resistance to liquid spills we recommend the use of Rustins Danish oil or for an extra tough finish for commerical use in pubs, bars and restaurants we can highly recommend Osmo Polyx oil.
 The Country oak range of dining furniture comes in an oiled wax finish and we can offer Bri Wax clear bees wax for these tables or Woodoc deep penetrating liquid furniture wax.
 If you are in any doubt about which product to use to care for your oak furniture please give us a call and one of our staff will be able to advise.

 Furniture Care Tips

 1. Avoid direct exposure to sunlight for long periods of time.
 This may lighten the oak over time and accelerate the evaporation of the protective oils that have soaked into the oak.
 If your dining room is in direct sunlight near a sunny window you might want to consider covering the table top during the hotter summer months with a table runner or table cloth when the table is not in use or make sure that the table is re oiled if it starts to dry out too much.

 2. Never wipe oiled oak furniture with a wet or damp cloth as this may remove the protective oils from the table and it may leave a mark on the surface of the oak.
 If you get a spillage soak it up with a dry cloth immediately and the gently dab the area with a damp cloth to try and remove as much liquid as possible very quickly and then dry off properly with a dry cloth again.
 A light dusting should be enough for general cleaning.